 Sarah J. Schlesinger, M.D.Senior Attending Physician and Associate Professor of Clinical Investigation

-Dr. Schlesinger's research is focused on the clinical manipulation of the immune system’s dendritic cells to elicit immunity to diseases ranging from HIV to cancer.
-Although much research on dendritic cells has been primarily conducted in mice, the causes of human disease can differ considerably from mouse models.
+Dr. Schlesinger leads the clinical development of vaccines that target HIV and immunotherapies to treat other conditions, including cancer.
+Formally a member of the Steinman laboratory and now working with Michel Nussenzweig and Jeffrey Ravetch, she is interested in the clinical manipulation of the immune system’s dendritic cells to elicit immunity to diseases ranging from HIV to cancer.
+Although much research has been conducted in mice, the causes of human disease can differ considerably.
 Dr. Schlesinger is directing phase I clinical studies that employ the methods of immunology and dendritic cell biology, in which patients set the standards needed to understand diseases and treatments.

 Dr. Schlesinger has been involved in the clinical trials of eight HIV vaccines and vaccine adjuvants.
 She is now conducting the first HIV vaccine trial based on dendritic cells, which were discovered at Rockefeller in 1973 by Ralph Steinman and his mentor, Zanvil Cohn.